AustinKelsay/js-tutorial/README.md

     age: 30
 };
 ```
+Explanation:

+- Objects in JavaScript are key-value pairs enclosed in curly braces {}.
+- Each key-value pair is separated by a comma.
+- Keys are strings (or symbols), and values can be of any data type.

 ## Accessing object properties

 ```javascript
 console.log(person.name); // Alice
 console.log(person.age); // 30
 ```
+Explanation:

+- Object properties can be accessed using dot notation (object.property).
+- The value associated with the specified key is returned.

 ## Modifying object properties

 ```javascript
 person.age = 31;
 console.log(person.age); // 31
 ```
+Explanation:

+- Object properties can be modified by assigning a new value to them.
+- The value of the property is updated accordingly.

 ## Arrays

 ```javascript
 const numbers = [1, 2, 3, 4, 5];
 console.log(numbers[0]); // 1
 ```
+Explanation:

+- Arrays in JavaScript are ordered collections of elements enclosed in square brackets [].
+- Elements in an array are separated by commas.
+- Array elements can be accessed using their index, starting from 0.

 ## Modifying array elements